[Photographed by Jr.H, in late 2010]

 Prints and photographs

 You can subscribe to the RSS feed, using a reader of your choice or you can fill the email subscription facility offered on the sidebar.
-Your email id is safe with me, and will not be displayed or shared with any third person.
-You will receive full updates whenever I publish a new post.
+Your email id is safe and will not be displayed or shared with any third person.
+You will receive updates whenever I publish a new post.
 I would really like it even better if you could visit my blog and offer your comments.
-You know, the site does look so much prettier than the feed!
+The site does look so much prettier than the feed!

 sunshinemomsblog [at] gmail [dot] com